TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 This room is a real nice room to skill check yourself.
 There are fundamental exercises about brute-forcing, hash cracking and privilege escalation.
 If you can't answer a questions, go get the proper information on related rooms.

-Let's see how I solve this room together.
+Let's see how we can solve this room together.

 > [!info]
 > You wont, find direct answer to the questions here.
 I am not a big fan of this kind of writeups.
 I'll detail my methodology and tough process at the time of writing this.
 There are surely dozens other solutions.